IzzySoft/DBAHelper/doc/readme.txt

 means: no blanks next to the "=" sign, or the value given will not be assigned to the variable.

-Provided that your Oracle environment is set up properly, you should no be able to run the scripts.
+Provided that your Oracle environment is set up properly, you should now be able to run the scripts.

 Have fun!
 Izzy.